xentu/xentu-engine/README.md

 - Structure using very fast emitter/subscriber events.
 - Organise with the scene system (switch instantly between game parts).
 - Load in textures, sprites, custom shaders, fonts, data etc... using a clever asset manager.
-- Renderer smartly with a system that draws in pre-organised batches for performance.
+- Renderer smartly with a system that draws in organised batches for performance.
 - Move, rotate or scale graphics using the simple built-in transform system.
 - Includes tools for creating, packaging and sharing your games.
 - Compact & portable, with the main exe compiling to 2mb in release mode.